 Maybe you want to set up a regular launch schedule for not only new products, but new product lines.

 Whatever you want to launch, this episode will give you some tips and strategies that will increase the likelihood of your launch being a success!

 If you’d like more on this topic, I’m going to be releasing a whole workshop in March over in the Thriver Circle that covers this content and much more – AND we’re going to have a #LaunchParty project, so keep an eye out for that!

-Finally – if you want an intensive guide to getting your business and shop launched, you might like to join me in March for Set Up Shop, my 30-day course that will help you go from Go to Whoa!
+Finally – if you want an intensive guide to getting your business and shop launched, you might like to join me for Set Up Shop, my 30-day course that will help you go from Go to Whoa!

 Love the show?
 You can show your support by: